Director of Music

-Steinway Artist Simon Callaghan performs internationally as a soloist and chamber musician.
-His recent tours have taken him to Japan, Malaysia, Thailand, throughout Europe and on two occasions to the Banff Centre in Canada.
+Praised for his ‘velvet-gloved pianism of ravishing sensitivity’ (The Strad), Steinway Artist Simon Callaghan performs internationally as a soloist and chamber musician.
+His recent tours have taken him to Japan, Malaysia, Thailand, Hong Kong, Canada and throughout Europe.
 He has performed at all of the UK’s major concert halls including Wigmore Hall, Royal Festival Hall, Birmingham Symphony Hall, Liverpool Philharmonic Hall, St David’s Hall Cardiff and Manchester’s Bridgewater and Stoller Halls.